-Many of Grandma Moses’ paintings were used to publicize American holidays, some of which included Thanksgiving, Christmas and Mother’s Day.
-In a Mother’s Day feature in a 1947 True Confessions, it was noted how “Grandma Moses remains prouder of her preserves than of her paintings and proudest of all of her four children, eleven grandchildren and four great-grandchildren.”
+Many publications would use of Grandma Moses’ paintings to publicize American holidays, such as Thanksgiving, Christmas and Mother’s Day.
+In 1947, Grandma Moses was featured in True Confessions.
+The magazine noted, “Grandma Moses remains prouder of her preserves than of her paintings and proudest of all of her four children, eleven grandchildren and four great-grandchildren.”

 - 1950 – Cited as one of the five most newsworthy women.

 - 1951 – Honored as Woman of the Year by the National Association of House Dress Manufacturers.

 - Age 88 – Mademoiselle Magazine named her “Young Woman of the Year.”

 - Awarded the first honorary doctorate from Philadelphia’s Moore College of Art.